 15 Ways Slack Can Help Your Project Management

 Keep your teams productive and demonstrate the benefits of these 7 features to every team member.

 Native app functionality allows Slack users to plan and create to-do lists based on channel communication by adding stars to messages and clicking “Show Starred Items.”
-Managers can pin messages to prioritize tasks for the entire channel or make sure everyone in the channel sees important information about the project.
+Project managers and team leaders can pin messages to prioritize tasks for the entire Slack channel or make sure everyone in the channel sees important information about the project.